jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The first thing to realize is whichever color wins an election this year or the next and re-writes the rules; regular people will still pay taxes, have a huge mortgage, waste hours in traffic, pay increasing energy bills, have a credit score, sleep less than they're supposed to, get confused by their health insurance, apply for jobs with no information on the company's culture, endure customer abuse, get micro-managed, and hope their job (which they likely hate) isn't downsized or outsourced.

-And blaming phantom communists or fascists is a distraction.
-Nothing changes when Main Street elects Conservatism or Progressivism, because they don't know how to usher in the Internet Age.
+Nothing changes when Main Street elects Conservatism or Progressivism, because the truth is regulations and laws aren't strong enough to solve todays problems.
+If you get involved in writing, amending, and passing public policy in government and you'll see first hand how slow, inefficient, and usually ineffective government policy actually is.
+Moreover, for every elected politicans, there are thousands of civil servants who write and implement policy, often with help from lobbyists who are usually antagonists.
+But the fundamental problem is neither Left or Right know how to usher in the Internet Age.

 It's not our politicians' fault.
 Red and blue philosophies were created at the start of the Industrial Age.
 A time when humans only had a few tools at hand.
 Red/blue philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, and Karl Marx never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.